Easter Traditions Around the World: Celebrating Renewal, Hope, and New Beginnings

 Holy Week Observances

-In Greece, Easter, known as “Pascha,” is celebrated with great religious fervor.
-The week leading up to Easter Sunday, known as Holy Week, is marked by a series of solemn processions, church services, and rituals commemorating the Passion of Christ.
-On Easter Sunday, families gather for a festive meal featuring roasted lamb and “tsoureki,” a sweet bread braided with red-dyed eggs symbolizing Christ’s blood and resurrection.
+In Greece, Easter is known as Pascha and is Greeks observe this with deep devotion rich in tradition.
+In the days leading up to Easter Sunday, Holy Week, people attend moving church services, candlelit processions, and rituals reflecting on the Passion of Christ.
+When Easter Sunday arrives, solemn reflection gives way to joyful celebration.
+Families gather for a festive meal featuring roasted lamb and tsoureki, a sweet braided bread decorated with red-dyed eggs symbolising sacrifice and resurrection.

 Panis Angelicus or Bread of Angels by Franck.
 This is probably the most famous setting of the hymn “Sacris solemniis” written by Saint Thomas Aquinas